Palace Pen Pals: The Lifelong Friendship of Liona Boyd and Prince Philip

-In an excerpt from her new memoir, No Remedy for Love, legendary classical guitarist Liona Boyd reveals her decades-long correspondence with Prince Philip—who types his own letters—which continued during her recovery from a fall in her Palm Beach home.
+Here, in an excerpt from her memoir, No Remedy for Love, the legendary classical guitarist reveals her decades-long correspondence with Prince Philip — who types his own letters — which continued during her recovery from a fall several years ago in her Palm Beach home.

 Prince Philip sent me two lovely letters wishing me a “speedy and uncomplicated” recovery and advised me to be patient.
 He expressed concern, writing, “I can only pray that it has not affected your guitaring arm!”
 I assured him that my hands were both fine.